nairitya03/nairitya03/README.md

 - 🧑🏻‍💻 All of my projects are available at [Github Projects](https://github.com/nairitya03/Projects).

-- 💬 Ask me about **Python, Computer Vision, Cybersecurity and Human Behaviour**.
+- 💬 Ask me about **Python, Computer Vision/Image Processing, Cybersecurity and Human Behaviour**.

 - 📫 How to reach me **talenairitya@gmail.com**.